› Business Loans › Lender Reviews › Truist Business Loans Review

 A commercial auto loan is similar to a consumer auto loan, but the vehicle is titled and registered in the business’s name.
 The vehicle you’re financing usually serves as collateral for the loan.

 Equipment financing can include various pieces needed for business, including computers, restaurant equipment, manufacturing machinery, construction equipment, and business vehicles.
-Similar to its business auto loans, Truist can finance 110% of the equipment costs with an extra 10% to cover soft costs.
-Soft costs only apply when financing passenger vehicles, commercial vehicles, agricultural equipment, or construction equipment.
+Truist’s equipment financing solutions cater to businesses looking to purchase or refinance essential equipment, with amounts ranging from $3,500 to $250,000.
+Like its business auto loans, Truist can finance 110% of the equipment costs with an extra 10% to cover soft costs.
+Soft costs only apply when financing passenger, commercial, agricultural, or construction vehicles.

 You can use either the commercial vehicle and equipment loan or auto loan to buy vehicles for your business.
 Commercial vehicle and equipment loans would be for specialty vehicles that include equipment, such as food trucks, heavy machinery, and more.
 The auto loan option is better for a standard car.

-Truist Bank is an SBA-preferred lender, but they do not offer online applications for these loans.
+Truist Bank is an SBA lender, but they do not offer online applications for these loans.
 Potential SBA borrowers must visit a bank location in person to apply.
+Alternatively, you can work with a Truist representative over the phone to complete the application process.
+Truist is an SBA-preferred lender that can streamline the approval process for eligible borrowers.
+However, SBA loans generally require extensive documentation compared to other loan types.

 That requisite limits where Truist SBA loans are available.
 The bank is active mainly in the southern and eastern United States.

 Truist Bank doesn’t list a minimum credit score, time in business, or annual revenue to apply for any of their small business loans.
+Personal finances may play a role in business financing decisions.
 You must contact the bank or apply to see if you will qualify.

 While it offers small business loans, it also provides commercial lending.
 Businesses that earn more than $2 million annually would potentially be eligible for the bank’s large financing options, such as commercial real estate loans.

 Funding times could take several weeks since it’s a traditional brick-and-mortar bank.
+However, Truist business loans allow business owners to manage cash flow and seize new growth possibilities.
+The timeline for loan approval can range from a few days to a couple of weeks after submitting a complete application, with total time to funding possibly extending to several months.
 Comparatively, alternative lenders usually fund loans within 72 hours, and some offer same-day funding.

 The website does not provide information on any business loan affiliate program.
 ISOs and business loan brokers should contact the lender to see if they can offer their products to their small business clients.